Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: Introduction

 Nonetheless, practical optimization algorithms for KLD are much less sophisticated compared to those for other information-theoretic metrics, such as MI \cite{shenFPtsp1, shen2019optimization, parkGPIRS23, christensen2008weighted, shi2011iteratively}.
 While MI maximization has been extensively studied and often admits elegant closed-form solutions via water-filling algorithms \cite{Yang:taes:07}, the analytical form of KLD for detection involves intricate log-determinant (log-det) and trace terms coupled with the waveform covariance, rendering KLD maximization highly nonconvex and intractable.
 To circumvent this intractability, earlier approaches relied on restrictive assumptions or heuristic designs.
 For instance, in \cite{wang2013adaptive}, the authors considered optimizing parameters for the fixed waveform structure (e.g., chirp rate or pulse width) to improve resolvability, rather than optimizing the waveform structure itself.
 Similarly, \cite{grossi2012space} derived analytical solutions for space-time codes, but their validity was limited to specific spectral conditions or global energy constraints.

-Efforts to address general nonconvex KLD problems without such restrictions have focused on numerical optimization techniques. \cite{wang2018multi} modeled the problem as sequential multi-hypothesis testing and employed semi-definite relaxation (SDR) to handle the nonconvex constraints.
+Efforts to address general nonconvex KLD problems without such restrictions have focused on numerical optimization techniques. \cite{wang2018multi} modeled the problem as sequential multi-hypothesis testing and employed semidefinite relaxation (SDR) to handle the nonconvex constraints.
 While effective, SDR-based methods suffer from high computational complexity and require randomization steps to recover rank-1 solutions.
-The current state of the art is represented by \cite{tang:tsp:18}, which applied the minorization-maximization (MM) framework.
+The current state-of-the-art is represented by \cite{tang:tsp:18}, which applied the minorization-maximization (MM) framework.
+In the sequel, we refer to the method as the adaptive waveform-design MM algorithm, abbreviated as AWD-MM.
 Although its quadratic minorizer reduces the per-iteration complexity compared to previous approaches \cite{tang2015relative} proposed by the same authors, it still necessitates solving a large-scale linear system at each iteration, which imposes a cubic computational burden that restricts scalability for large antenna arrays.

-The absence of a computationally efficient solver has limited the application of KLD in the emerging field of ISAC.
-In ISAC systems, the transmit waveform is designed to jointly maximize a communication metric--typically MI--alongside a sensing metric.
-For sensing metrics such as CRB or beampattern MSE, numerous ISAC waveform design approaches have been developed.
-For instance, \cite{liuFanCRLBopt22} considered minimizing the CRB for target estimation under SINR constraints, while \cite{choiGPIisac24, kim:twc:25} investigated joint waveform designs that maximize the sum communication MI while minimizing the beampattern MSE to form suitable sensing beams.
-However, efficient ISAC waveform design with KLD as the sensing metric remains challenging due to the lack of a tractable optimization framework for KLD maximization.
+Beyond these KLD-specific solvers, broader matrix-ratio optimization frameworks---particularly FP---have proven highly effective for communication and sensing-related problems.
+Scalar, vector and matrix FP techniques have been used to handle SINR, rate, weighted-sum-rate, beamforming, scheduling, and related matrix-ratio objectives in wireless communication systems \cite{shenFPtsp1, shenFPtsp2, shen2019optimization}.
+Recent ISAC studies have also exploited FP-type reformulations for communication-rate and Fisher-information based beamforming, together with nonhomogeneous bounds to reduce the cost of large matrix inversions \cite{chen2025fast}.
+However, the Gaussian KLD objective considered in this paper is not a standard MI, SINR-ratio, or Fisher-information expression.
+It exhibits a more intricate coupling between the waveform and multiple matrix-valued terms.
+Therefore, the Gaussian KLD structure calls for a tailored reformulation that goes beyond direct application of standard FP or MM templates.